c4spar/cliffy-manual/command/environment_variables.md

 # Environment variables

 > ❗ To allow deno to access environment variables the `--allow-env` flag is
 > required.
+If the `--allow-env` flag is not provided, environment variables
+> will be ignored.

 Environment variables added with the `.env()` method will be validated when the command is executed.
-Only environment variables which are available on the executed command will be validated.
-Valid environment variables will be stored in the options object and for invalid or missing environment varibles an error is thrown.
+Only environment variables that are available for the executed command will be validated.
+Valid environment variables will be stored in the options object and for invalid or missing environment variables an error is thrown.
 They are also shown in the auto generated [help](./help.md).

 Environment variable names will be camel cased.
 For example `SOME_ENV_VAR=true`